Ashley Judd sues Weinstein saying he wrecked her career

 Weinstein has denied trying to derail Judd’s career, and said he had no role in Jackson’s casting.
 An email to his attorney Ben Brafman was not immediately returned.

-The lawsuit goes beyond many sexual harassment suits by invoking unfair competition law in an attempt to “shine a light on the broader economic damages caused when individuals in positions of authority attempt to punish those who have resisted their improper advances,” Judd’s attorney Theodore J. Boutrous Jr. said in a statement.
+The lawsuit goes beyond many sexual harassment suits by invoking unfair competition laws against fraudulent business practices in an attempt to “shine a light on the broader economic damages caused when individuals in positions of authority attempt to punish those who have resisted their improper advances,” Judd’s attorney Theodore J. Boutrous Jr. said in a statement.

-Jackson, who also said Weinstein also warned him against casting Mira Sorvino, who has also alleged she is among Weinstein’s victims.
+Jackson said Weinstein also warned him against casting Mira Sorvino, who has also alleged she is among Weinstein’s victims.
 Jackson apologized for playing any unwitting role in the damage done to the women’s careers, and the lawsuit is quick to absolve him of any wrongdoing.

+The lawsuit seeks injunctions against Weinstein engaging in unfair competition and any further retaliation against Judd.
+It asks for damages to be determined at trial, but a statement from her attorneys said any money she is awarded will be donated to a charity that combats sexual harassment and discrimination.

+The suit is among many pending against Weinstein, 66, who is also under criminal investigation in Los Angeles and New York.